Stryder91/ktr-msc-ls1/README.md

 Bonus : Make sure that this data is persistent.

+**Implementation by Lionel:**
+-> In /signup front-end point we can create a new profile with the those fields : name, password, email, company, telephone.
+The data is **persistent** via the back-end which store data into a mongodb database in the Cloud (Atlas Mongo).
+In order to access this database, a .env file is created at the root of back-end directory with URL_DATABASE env variable (.env is of course not pushed on the repo)

+To go further and beyond :
+We could implement dynamic check validation for the fields in further development.

 ## Step 3
 Create a password protection system for this interface.
 + BONUS 2 - MULTI-USERS
 Create one profile per user.
 + BONUS 3 - USER SWITCH
 Allow your users to log out.

+**Implementation by Lionel:**
+-> We can create as multiple profile as we want and we use the 'name' field as unique field to identify a user: the users are stored into a 'users' collection in mongodb.
+We can login / logout via an authentication process which encrypt our password into the database (with bcrypt and salt is used in order to prevent rainbow table attacks) from where the back-end send back to the client a JWT (JSON Web Token).
+The JWT allows the user to maintain session, which can be destroyed by logout in the header top corner right.

+To go further :
+Implement some protected endpoint in the back-end which authenticate the access_token, which i didn't implemented yet.

 ## Step 4